ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 A sample view of the Grafana dashboard for the `hello_world_service.bal` is shown below.
 ![Grafana Sample Dashboard](/learn/images/grafana-sample-hello-world-service-stats.png "Grafana HelloWorld Service Sample Dashboard")

-Sample view of the Jaeger dashboard for the `hello_world_service.bal` is shown below.
+A sample view of the Jaeger dashboard for the `hello_world_service.bal` is shown below.
 ![Jaeger Sample Dashboard](/learn/images/jaeger-sample-dashboard.png "Jaeger Sample Dashboard")

 ### Step 7 - Visualizing the Logs